keenbernard/retrieval-augmented-chatbot-webapp/README.md

-# Node.js Backend for RAG Chatbot
+# React App for RAG Chatbot

 This project serves as a React frontend to interact with a Flask API for managing and querying document embeddings.
 The backend acts as a bridge for sending user requests (like initializing indexes and querying embeddings) to the Flask API endpoints.